maierfelix/tiny-rtx/README.md

 ## Description

-This is a little experiment, exploring NVIDIA's `Vk_NV_ray_tracing` extension, which allows Real-Time Ray Tracing.
+This is a little experiment, mainly for learning about NVIDIA's `Vk_NV_ray_tracing` extension, which allows Real-Time Ray Tracing.

 ## Requirements